edespino/cloudberry-site/docs/sys-utilities/gpbackup.md

 ## Examples

-Backup all schemas and tables in the "demo" database, including global Cloudberry Database system objects statistics:
+Backup all schemas and tables in the "demo" database, including global Apache Cloudberry system objects statistics:

 ```
 $ gpbackup --dbname demo